ZBW-P/MLOP-Med_Image_Pred/README.md

 **Strategy Comparisons:**

-- Ray Train achieved the highest accuracy but requires infrastructure overhead.
+- Ray Train DDP achieved the highest accuracy but requires infrastructure overhead and the training period is the highest.
 - DDP (Retrain) offered the best balance between training efficiency, accuracy, and simplicity.
 - Normal single-GPU training is viable but notably slower and slightly less accurate, reflecting limitations in batch sizes and computational throughput.